AlibabaCloudDocs/cdn/intl.en-US/Best Practices/Accelerate ECS access with CDN/Overview.md

 ## How to implement CDN-based ECS access acceleration {#section_rcj_rmc_3iw .section}

 For CDN to accelerate the delivery of resources on an ECS instance, you need to bind the domain name or IP address of the ECS instance to a CDN domain and enable CDN acceleration for the CDN domain.
-For more information, see [Implement acceleration from the CDN console](reseller.en-US/Best Practices/Accelerate ECS access with CDN/Implement acceleration from the CDN console.md#).
+For more information, see [Implement acceleration from the CDN console](intl.en-US/Best Practices/Accelerate ECS access with CDN/Implement acceleration from the CDN console.md#).

 ## Related products {#section_7pf_xpx_lg8 .section}

+-   You can use ECS to improve website availability, protect origin information, and minimize bandwidth usage costs.
+For more information, see [ECS documentation](../../../../intl.en-US/Product Introduction/What is ECS?.md#).
+-   You can use Dynamic Route for CDN to accelerate the delivery of dynamic resources on ECS instances.
+For more information, see [Dynamic Route for CDN documentation](https://www.alibabacloud.com/help/zh/product/64812.htm).